piomin/spring-ai-showcase/README.md

 # Articles
 1. Getting started with Spring AI **Chat Model** and easily switch between different AI providers including **OpenAI**, **Mistral AI** and **Ollama**.
 The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
 A detailed guide may be found in the following article: [Getting Started with Spring AI and Chat Model](https://piotrminkowski.com/2025/01/28/getting-started-with-spring-ai-and-chat-model)
+2. Getting started with Spring AI **Function Calling** for OpenAI chat models.
+The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
+A detailed guide may be found in the following article: [Getting Started with Spring AI Function Calling](https://piotrminkowski.com/2025/01/30/getting-started-with-spring-ai-function-calling)